matttproud/gochecklist/publication/build_instructions.md

 The moral of the story is that non-Go code integrations impose a tremendous burden on authors, maintainers, and users.
 Tread carefully.

-These prescriptions may should heavyweight, but they are necessary.
+These prescriptions may sound heavyweight, but they are necessary.
 Continuous build environments often callously change their underlying platform from underneath users.
 As the author of a project, you want to insulate yourself from this unnecessary churn as much as possible.